vinceAmstoutz/vinceAmstoutz/README.md

 - Functional Programming in Scala, Second edition - By Michaal Pilquist, Paul Chiusano & Runar Bjarnasson
 - Functional & reactive domain modeling - By Jonas Bonér
 - Modern C++ Programming with Test-Driven Development - ByJeff Langr
-- Growing object-oriented software, guided by tests - By Steve Freemann & Nat Pryce
+- Growing object-oriented software, guided by tests - By Steve Freeman & Nat Pryce
 - Asynchronous Programming in Rust - By Carl Frederik Samson
 - Microservices Patterns: With examples in Java - By Chris Richardson
 - The Lean Startup - By Eric Ries